 - Employee-owned organisations and alternative forms of capitalism

 - Pedagogy as a means of political education and change, in particular in relations to thinkers of radical pedagogy like Gramsci and Freire

 I have recently held a Leverhulme/British Academy small grant, for 2013-2015 for a project on unfree labour called "Unspeakable Brutality: The Struggle Against Peonage in the United States, 1935-1957".
-I am also the joint PI of a British Academy Newton Advanced Fellowship (2015-17) on "Factory history: and integrated methodological approach" in collaboration with Hacettepe University, Ankara.
+I am also the co-investigator of a British Academy Newton Advanced Fellowship (2015-19) on "Back into the factory: writing theory and practice of the industrial workplace into 21st century history and social theory" in collaboration with Dr Gorkem Akgoz, Re:Work Institute, Berlin.
 I have recently gained a research grant for archival study at the JFK Institute, Berlin.

 I am a core member and working group lead in WORCK (Worlds of Related Coercions at Work) a COST Action Project that brings together about 60 researchers from around Europe worck.eu